Swiftodon/Leviathan/README.md

 # Leviathan

-Leviathan is a iOS and macOS client application for the Mastodon social network.
+Leviathan is an iOS and macOS client application for the Mastodon social network.